 Your question reminds me of the time when after twenty years of "Bible believing" I woke up and wanted to know what the Bible meant, not just what it said.
-And the only people who could tell me were yogis, especially Brother Premamoy of Self-Realization Fellowship.
+And the only people who could tell me were yogis.
 The actual teachings of Jesus are found in The Second Coming of Christ by Paramhansa Yogananda and his talks and articles.
+This is because Jesus was a yogi and an adherent of Sanatana Dharma, the religion of India.
+(See The Christ of India.)
+The Aquarian Gospel of Jesus the Christ by Levi Dowling also presents the authentic teachings of Jesus.